American Business and Technology University

 American Business and Technology University is a private for-profit online university with its headquarters in St. Joseph, Missouri.
 It was founded in 2001 by Sam Atieh as the American College of Technology.

 History

 The school was founded in Missouri in 2001 by Dr. Sam Atieh, who authored two books focusing on online education for adult learners.
 It became the American College of Technology in 2001.
 In 2002, the school became Missouri's first solely online school when it received the Coordinating Board for Higher Education's approval and started to offer degree programs.
 The college was later approved to accept G.I.
 Bill funding.

 The institution purchased the Wyeth Mansion in St. Joseph in December 2013 to house physical classes, replacing the school's previous physical space on North Belt Highway in St. Joseph.
 At that time, the institution had 1,700 students across 30 states and five countries with 50 employees.

-On April of 2016 the university was subject to a hostile take over by Career Academy of Boston, who terminated its president & founder, and eventually sold the company to a group of investors.

 On September 29, 2022, ABTU voluntarily withdrew their accreditation from the Distance Education Accrediting Commission.
 The ABTU website subsequently went offline.